-A 21-year old DDoS coordinator has landed himself in trouble after being sentenced to 13 months in prison by a federal judge in North Carolina, USA.
+A 21-year old DDoS kingpin has landed himself in trouble after being sentenced to 13 months in prison by a federal judge in North Carolina, USA.

 In addition to his sentence, he is also meant to forfeit $524,000 he has accumulated from the attacks, the prosecutors said.